chuyangliu/chuyangliu.github.io/src/page/post/sum-tree.md

 \end{align}
 $$

-Since every sum tree can be regarded as consisting of several "small" subtrees mentioned above, we can derive that
+Since every sum tree can be constructed recursively from several small sum trees mentioned above, we can derive that

 $$
 \begin{align}